shafy/shafyy/content/about.md

 You can contact me here: canolcer@hey.com

-This site uses web monetization.
-Not because I would make a lot of money, but because I want that this way of paying publishers becomes more commonplace.
-The idea is that users pay a fixed monthly fee to a service provider like [Coil](https://coil.com) which uses the open protocol Interledger.
-The money then gets distributed to publishers based on how much time the user spent on Interledger supported websites.
+This site uses [web monetization](https://webmonetization.org).
+Not because I expect to make significant amounts of dough, but because I want that this way of paying publishers becomes more commonplace.
+For example, users can use a service like [Coil](https://coil.com) that automatically distributes a monthly amount among sites which the user visited.
+Technology-wise, they use the open protocol [Interledger](https://interledger.org) which implements the Web Monetization API.
+And no, Interledger has nothing to do with blockchain.

 [Visitor statistics on the excellent Plausible Analytics](https://plausible.io/canolcer.com)